q3shafe/trepidation/README.md

 The game will have ports for *nix, *BSD, Win32 and possibly an OSX port.
 Much improved QVM tools and a well documented SDK for mod authors.

 Visit our website: http://trepidation.n5net.com

+== TO BUILD LOCALLY ==
+To build locally on linux using the binaries already in the repository, grab the build.sh script and it will pull a current snapshot from github and build you a working copy of the game.

+Visit our wiki for more information on compiling the engine or gamecode.